Protectorate

-A protectorate, in the context of international relations, is a state that is under protection by another state for defence against aggression and other violations of law.
-It is a dependent territory that enjoys autonomy over most of its internal affairs, while still recognizing the suzerainty of a more powerful sovereign state without being a possession.
-In exchange, the protectorate usually accepts specified obligations depending on the terms of their arrangement.
-Usually protectorates are established de jure by a treaty.
+A protectorate, in the context of international relations, is a state or dependent territory that foregoes an independent foreign policy and often defence in favour of treaty with a protecting power, in order to ensure its defence against regional aggressors.
+It is a dependent territory that enjoys self government over most of its internal affairs, while still recognizing the suzerainty of a more powerful sovereign state without being a possession.
+In exchange, the protectorate accepts treaty obligations which bind it to the protecting power in foreign policy.
+Protectorates are established formally by a treaty between the powers involved.
 Under certain conditions—as with Egypt under British rule (1882–1914)—a state can also be labelled as a de facto protectorate or a veiled protectorate.

-A protectorate is different from a colony as it has local rulers, is not directly possessed, and rarely experiences colonization by the suzerain state.
-A state that is under the protection of another state while retaining its "international personality" is called a "protected state", not a protectorate.
+A protectorate is different from a colony, insofar as it retains, at least on paper, self-governance and legal identity as a separate state, is not directly possessed, and rarely experiences colonization by the suzerain state.
+A state that is under the protection of another state while retaining its international legal personality and some independent foreign policy is sometimes called a "protected state" as distinct from a true protectorate, which has no foreign policy of its own save its alliance with its protector; a "protected state" in this sense typically has a greater degree of independence.

 History

-Protectorates are one of the oldest features of international relations, dating back to the Roman Empire.
-Civitates foederatae were cities that were subordinate to Rome for their foreign relations.
+Protectorates are one of the oldest features of international relations, dating back to classical antiquity.
+The Delian League, Classical Athens's empire, operated as a network of poleis, internally self-governing but surrendering their foreign policy to Athens.
+Likewise, the Roman Republic had an extensive network of protectorates, known as socii, which provided up to 60% of the Republic's manpower.

 In the Middle Ages, Andorra was a protectorate of France and Spain.
-Modern protectorate concepts were devised in the nineteenth century.
+The modern understanding of protected states developed during the Napoleonic Wars, when the French Empire set up numerous protectorates across Europe, including Confederation of the Rhine, the Kingdoms of Italy, Spain, Etruria, and Holland, the Duchy of Warsaw, and puppet republics in Switzerland and (ephemerally) Ireland.